-If a member of the Howard University Community has reason to believe that a student is missing, whether or not the student resides on campus, they shall immediately report it to HUDPS by calling 202) 806-1100, or to the local police department.
+If a member of the Howard University Community has reason to believe that a student is missing, they shall immediately report it to HUDPS by calling (202) 806-1100, or to the local police department (911).
 Individuals who are concerned about someone who has not been missing for 24 hours and has failed to return to his/her residence are encouraged to contact the HUDPS to report the situation.